iwilare/dinaturality/README.md

 Finding a workaround to fully formalize naturality for every rule is left for future work.

 Every file which typechecks is contained in the [All](All.agda) file.

-The formalization for the left relative adjunction in [Dinaturality/Sketch/HomRelativeAdjunction](Dinaturality/Sketch/HomRelativeAdjunction.agda) contains only a minimal formalization sketch.
-See the description at the top of the file.

-Files in the folder [Failure/](Dinaturality/Failure/) do not typecheck (on purpose), and they are not included in the [All](All.agda) file.
-They are just sanity checks to verify that something is not provable.

 ## Typechecking time